Bulletukk/Chess_game/README.md

 # Chess Game

 ## Description
-A chess game implementing all chess rules according to Wikipedia, with AIs of varying difficulty ("hard" AI under development).
+A chess game implementing all chess rules according to Wikipedia.
 Courtesy of the pygame library and pyinstaller.

 ## Installation
+Current version of the program will not compile.
 - Download/fork the project.
 Then run main.py in some IDE, or do the following:
 - Open terminal or some IDE in the project folder.
 - Write the following in terminal: